C3-PIO/Simon-Game/README.md

      - Next round becomes visible if correct choice(s) made, otherwise, message displayed indicating game lost and resets game.

 ------------**BIGGEST OBSTACLE**------------
- - How to allow user to create their sequence and then compare within the start and next events???
+ - How to allow user to create their sequence and then compare between the start and next events???

 ----------**BACK TO THE DRAWING BOARD**----------
 1. Make all squares individual objects with their respective properties.
 EG. Color, index, etc